andreventuravale/http-test/README.md

 ## Usage

-Install the npm package: **jest-dot-http-files**
+Install the npm package ( in dev mode ): **jest-dot-http-files**

-Install the peer-dependencies:
+Install the peer-dependencies ( in dev mode if you aren't using them already ):

 - **lodash-es**
 - **node-fetch**